-The Social Brain and the Soul’s Connection to Flourishing
+The Social Brain and the Soul’s Connection

 There is a kind of quiet grief running beneath much of modern life.
 It is not always named directly, but it surfaces in fatigue, restlessness, and the steady stream of anxiety that many carry.